GoogleCloudPlatform/gke-networking-recipes/service-directory/internal-lb-service/README.md

     ```

 1. It can take a few minutes for the internal LoadBalancer IP of the Service
     resource to be ready.
-Insepct the LoadBalancer service.
+Insepct the LoadBalancer Service.

     ```sh
     $ kubectl describe services/whereami -n service-directory-demo